humanchimp/tack/README.md

 # 📌 tack

 tack is just a place to stick things that are needed cross-project.
-It is not meant to be a big/professional library like lodash.
-Instead, it contains useful utilities and algorithms we commonly need with boilerplate so we don't need to waste a bunch of time configuring rollup for each little module.
-Instead, the modules all house together in this package, and thanks to treeshaking, we can still load only what we need.

 ## api